Phasor/express-members-club/README.md

 # Secret Message Club

-Secret Message Club is a message board where only members of the club can reveal who has written a post.
+Secret Message Club is a mobile responsive web app message board, where only members of the club can see who has written a post and when it was written.

 ## Installation

-The app uses Node.js and Express.
+The app uses Node.js so install that globally first if required.

+Install dependencies:

 `npm install`

+Run the development server locally:

 `npm run devstart`